-The Town is governed by the Council who appoints the Chief Executive Officer (CEO) to advise and provide information to the Council in relation to the Town's functions and ensures the resources of the Town are effectively and efficiently managed.
+The Town is governed by Council, which appoints the CEO to advise and provide information to Council in relation to the Town's functions and ensures the resources of the Town are effectively and efficiently managed.

 3.4 Regulation

 In terms of financial reporting, the Town is subject to the Local Government Act 1995 (Act) and the Local Government (Financial Management) Regulations 1996 (Financial Management Regulations).